 -Include the locations that were involved in your research.

--If the report will be published, all of the DNA matches included must give permission for their match names to be used or the names must be privatized.
+-If the report will be published, all of the DNA matches included must give permission for their names or DNA match pseudonyms to be used.
+If no permission is given, the names must be privatized.

 -The parents of ___________ were identified.

 -Genetic connections to 3rd great grandparents were verified.

 -The identity of a previously unknown ancestor has been established.

 -Transfer raw DNA from Ancestry and 23andMe to other DNA testing companies such as Family Tree DNA, MyHeritage, LivingDNA, and GEDmatch.com.

 -If a previously unknown misattributed parentage was identified, research this line using DNA and genealogical records.